 2. Create a gallery wall

-This living room has a grey couch but also includes a touch of colour and a lot of detail with a striped rug and animal-print cushions.
-One way to inject life into a space like this is to create a personalised gallery wall like this one.
-To achieve a similar look, arrange your gallery wall on the floor (like a puzzle) until you’re satisfied; next, start hanging pictures one by one, starting on the right side and slowly moving to the left side.
+One way to inject life into a grey living room is to create a personalised gallery wall.
+Pro tip: arrange your gallery wall on the floor (like a puzzle) until you’re satisfied.
+Next, start hanging pictures one by one, starting on the right side and slowly moving to the left side.

 3. Paint a textured grey feature wall

-Make a statement in your living room by incorporating a large feature wall.
-Use textured paint to create a similar look to the one in this picture.
-Also, use grey flooring to create a streamlined look from floor to walls.
+Make a statement in your living room by incorporating a large feature wall using textured paint.
+Also, you could use grey flooring to create a streamlined look from floor to walls.

 As for the furniture, choose pieces that will stand out against the grey.
-For example, this living room design incorporates timber furniture with a neutral rug, as well as black lamp shades for the hanging lights.
+For example, incorporate timber furniture with a neutral rug, as well as black lamp shades for the hanging lights.

 4. Include a simple grey couch